LADSoft/OrangeC/doc/general/lsdbghelper.md

 401374 X __crtexit
 ```

-The failing address in the stack trace is between main() and aa1(), so, the failure is in the main() you can use a debugger to hone in on exactly where the crash is if you want.
+The failing address in the stack trace is between `main()` and `a1()`, so, the failure is in the `main()` you can use a debugger to hone in on exactly where the crash is if you want.

-Compiling with /C-E turns off the EBP optimizations, and gives a more accurate stack trace.
+Compiling with _`/C-E`_ turns off the EBP optimizations, and gives a more accurate stack trace.

-To get more detail, compile with _-g_ (debugging) enabled.
+To get more detail, compile with _`-g`_ or _`/g`_ (debugging) enabled.
 This will turn off inlining and other optimizations, and make it easier to hone in on the problem.

-When t14.cpp is compiled with _-g_ the output is:
+When t14.cpp is compiled with _`-g`_ the output is:

 ```
 Access Violation:(C:\orangec\src\occparse\temp\t14.exe)